WenchengZou/FinallProjectForAIHUB/README.md

 We done something really fun in our project, which is the classification model based on twitter sentimenal analysis.
 We collect some twitters in the US from 10th Jul to 7th Aug and analyze those twitters' emotional attitude towards COVID-19 (positive, negative or nuetral).
 And the responsible variable is daily increase positive cases.
 As we input the ratio of those three attitudes on a specific day, the model can predict the increase cases of this day.
 (55000-  -->1    55000-60000  -->2    60000-65000  -->3   65000-70000  -->4    70000+  -->5)

-The most creative and hardcore of our project is SEIR model with the nueral network.
+The most creative and hardcore portion of our project is SEIR model with the nueral network.
 Considering the fundamental goal of ODE is to calculate equations like xxxxx = 0, it is perfect to work with neural network whose goal is to minimize the loss to 0.
 We "transform" SEIR equations in to loss functions in a neural network, trying to fit the analytical solution of those equations.